 When you bring a group to the museum you may wish to book a museum teacher or teach the class yourself.
-Services provided my the Education Department are free, with the exception of studio workshops which are £50.
-If visiting self guided, teaching resources are available to help you plan your own gallery session and can be downloaded from our education pages.
+Services provided by the Education Department are free, with the exception of studio workshops which are £50.
+If visiting self guided, learning resources are available to help you plan your own gallery session and can be downloaded from our education pages.

 Class sizes and adult/student ratios

 The upper limit on group sizes varies according to the galleries being used.
 As a general rule, groups being taught by Museum staff are limited to one class of approximately 30 children.
 However, it is sometimes possible to accommodate larger group visits by teaching in shifts.